-Menstrual irregularitiesMenstrual irregularities experienced by women can be a possible indicator of a thyroid disorder.
+Menstrual irregularities experienced by women can be a possible indicator of a thyroid disorder.
 Women suffering from hyperthyroidism often experience irregular or missed periods.
 On the other hand, hypothyroidism results in more than usual menstrual bleeding.

 Random shifts in body temperature can be a sign of thyroid problems.
 Hypothyroidism increases the sensitivity to cold so you feel cold when room temperatures are normal or more.
 On the other hand, hyperthyroidism results in an increase in body temperature with room temperature being normal or cold and you might even start sweating without any kind of physical exertion.

 The mental problems associated with a thyroid disorder often go unnoticed.
 Depression is definitely a sign of hypothyroidism if they are accompanied by other symptoms mentioned here.
 On the other hand, an overactive thyroid gland can result in random episodes of anxiety.
 You should definitely consult a doctor if you experience mood disturbances along with these other symptoms.

 Apart from ensuring proper medical care and sticking to the prescribed medications, you can also make changes in your daily lifestyle such as getting adequate exercise and following a thyroid-specific diet to manage these conditions.
 Thyroid specific diet includes having iodized salt, avoiding cabbage, cauliflower, broccoli and soya in the diet.
 It is recommended that you get a thyroid test once every 3 months.